jfdnc/mcp-project-template/MCP-SEED-PROMPT-EXAMPLES.md

 4. **Reference template patterns** - "Follow the BaseTool pattern", "Use the service abstraction"
 5. **Request examples** - Ask for example usage or test cases
 6. **Specify integrations** - Name external services/APIs to integrate

-## Meta-Prompt for Custom Domains

-I want to build an MCP server for **[DOMAIN]**.

-Analyze this domain and:
-- Suggest 5-7 tools that would be most useful
-- Identify external services to integrate
-- Determine necessary middleware (caching, rate limiting, etc)
-- Propose a service layer structure
-- Generate the implementation using the MCP template

-**Domain:** [YOUR DOMAIN HERE]
-**Additional requirements:** [ANY SPECIFIC NEEDS]

-These prompts leverage the template's structure while providing enough specificity to generate working, production-ready code that follows the established patterns.